Chart Color Schemes

 Eimeo - Rural View lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Eimeo - Rural View's population is around 14,816 as of Nov 2025.
-This reflects an increase of 1,321 people since the 2021 Census, which reported a population of 13,495 people.
-The change was inferred from the estimated resident population of 14,796 in June 2024 and an additional 153 validated new addresses since the Census date.
-This level of population equates to a density ratio of 672 persons per square kilometer.
-Eimeo - Rural View's growth rate of 9.8% since the 2021 census exceeded the SA3 area (6.6%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 46.1% of overall population gains during recent periods.
+As of February 2026, Eimeo - Rural View's population is approximately 14,903, according to AreaSearch's analysis.
+This represents a 10.4% increase from the 2021 Census figure of 13,495 people.
+The growth is inferred from the estimated resident population of 14,796 in June 2024 and an additional 175 validated new addresses since the Census date.
+This results in a population density of 676 persons per square kilometer.
+Eimeo - Rural View's growth rate exceeded that of its SA3 area (7.1%) and SA4 region, making it a growth leader.
+Natural growth contributed approximately 46.1% to overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so proportional growth weightings in line with the ABS Greater Capital Region projections are applied for each age cohort.
-A significant population increase in non-metropolitan areas nationally is forecast, with Eimeo - Rural View expected to increase by 5,733 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 38.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings for age cohorts based on ABS Greater Capital Region projections released in 2023 using 2022 data.
+By 2041, the top quartile of non-metropolitan areas nationally is forecast to see significant population increases, with Eimeo - Rural View expected to grow by 5,733 persons, reflecting a total increase of 37.8% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population